 There are natural restriction affine linear maps:

+that, when $d$ equals zero, are homomorphisms of vector spaces.
 One of the main results of \cite[Section~3]{kp3} is that the universal stability space embeds into the ``vine curves'' stability space, and that $\rho_d$ is an isomorphism. \begin{proposition} (\cite[Lemma~3.8, Corollary~3.4]{kp3}) The affine linear map $\tau_d$ is injective.
-The vector space homomorphism $\rho_0$ is an isomorphism.
 Each morphism $\rho_d$ is an isomorphism of affine spaces. \end{proposition}